Egypt’s Nayel Nassar Wins $400,000 Grand Prix of New York―Makes World Show Jumping History

 “Here in New York, a star is born!” ―Cristophe Ameeuw

-The podium of the Longines Masters Grand Prix of New York:
+The podium for the Longines Masters Grand Prix of New York: